PrinceJavier/bridge_360_event_documentation/learning_workshop/learning_workshop_1.md

 The Google Forms version of the results can be found here: https://bit.ly/2WgaT3k

+## Takeaways
+* We should continue doing this!
+* For our next event, let's target 20-25 people, and we need to boost our publicity materials to reach at least 5000 people
+* Let's hold only one workshop in one day
+* Let's add the price in the ticket name

 ## Photos from the Event
 <img src="media/photo 1.jpg" align="left" width="300">
 <img src="media/photo 2.jpg" align="left" width="300">